-Parking Deck - A 734-car parking deck was completed in February 2008 and stands on the east edge of campus for the use of students, faculty and staff.
+Parking Deck - This 734-car parking deck was completed in February 2008 and stands on the east edge of campus for the use of students, faculty and staff.

 Buildings 1000, 2000, 3000 - Student Housing is a 415,770 square foot, 1029 bed complex that forms the heart of residential life on campus and is comprised of a mix of 2, 3, 4, 6, 8 and 12 bedroom suites.
-It is the first phase of a 2500 bed complex which will provide "on campus" living for students and academic opportunities for students and faculty.
+It is the first phase of a2500 bed complex which will provide "on campus" living for students and academic opportunities for students and faculty.
 The facility incorporates academic program and academic study spaces in order to allow for scheduled teaching and seminars, as well as allow students to have study space and organization to have meeting space.
-Informal activities such as games and video can take place there as well.